 Items not needed at this time:

-Any hardcover books; Romance novels; Classics printed before 2010; Computer/tech books published before 2012; old books that are fragile, yellow, etc.; & any books not listed above.
+Any hardcover books; Romance novels; Classics printed before 2010; Computer/tech books published before 2013; Used children's books; Old books that are fragile, yellow, etc.; & Any books not listed above.

 Remember to send only paperback books.